fraser-lab/fraser-lab.github.io/join/index.md

 ## Postdoctoral Fellows

 Inquiries about Postdoctoral positions should be emailed directly to James Fraser.
-Candidates will be encouraged to explore applying for extramural fellowships to support their research.
+Candidates will be encouraged to explore applying for extramural fellowships to support their research, but we set our postdoctoral fellow compensation to the [Stanford rates](https://postdocs.stanford.edu/funding-levels-and-guidelines) at minimum.

 ## Other Visitors